-The authors would like to thank the department of molecular biology and cytogenetics, the Armed Forces Central Laboratories, and the Blood Bank for providing instruments and assistance.
+The authors would like to thank the department of molecular biology and cytogenetics, the assistance.

-Authors' contributions: Khalid S. Hashem, N. A. did the experiment, analysis of data and writing the manuscript.
+Armed Forces Central Laboratories, and the Blood Bank for providing instruments and writing the manuscript.
 A.E.A. helped in the experiment and the analysis of data and shared in the methodology of the experiment and writing processes.
 A.E.A and A. M. made the proofreading.